huntermaxfield/huntermaxfield.github.io/_posts/2020-12-01-christmas-posts-2020.md

 layout: post
 title: "My Thoughts on Christ"
 ---

+**December 10th, 2020**

+There will come the day when "every knee shall bow and tongue confess before him ... that he is God."
+I don't believe that it will be done in anger, nor forced.
+I believe all of us, believer and non-believer alike, will be in awe by His grace and grandeur.
+For us to be forced would break the law of choice, so instead I speculate that we will be weak, falling to our knees and speechless.
+In that moment, all that He has done for us will be made clear.
+Perhaps the entirety of the past will be before us, finally able to see that what we yearned for most He was always there to provide.

+The difference between those who sought out Christ and those who denied Him will be their attitude as they kneel.
+Overcome by His glory, they may only have capacity for but a minute of regret at time lost.
+A life spent in pursuit for that which brings happiness, only to realize that where they looked, it was never to be found.
+Where they sought for comfort in substance, instead they should have looked above.
+With all of the opportunities that they were given at the forefront of their mind, they must wonder why they didn't accept His hand just one of the many times it was extended.

+For me and those I love, I pray that regret never comes.
+I pray that our knee's bend with humility and our confession isn't our first realization at His reality.
+I pray that this day will simply be the culmination of countless occasions of micro-confessions, the daily decisions we have to choose that which is beautiful over that which is comfortable.
+So, as a start, I'll choose Christ today knowing full well that the momentum of this decision will lead to something marvelous.

 **December 9th, 2020**

 The greater someone has assisted us in life, the greater responsibility we feel to not disappoint them.
 For example,